-Since their establishment in 1976, the Friends of the Aigantighe have played a vital and lasting role in the development and success of the Aigantighe Art Gallery.
+Since their establishment in 1976, the Friends of the Aigantighe volunteers have played a vital and lasting role in the development and success of the Aigantighe Art Gallery.
 Their legacy is evident throughout the gallery’s collection, physical spaces, and community engagement, reflecting decades of generosity, commitment, and civic pride.

 Preserving the Collection